-With over 900 reviews on Amazon and sporting a 4 / 5 rating this petmate plastic crate is the standard setting crate in the industry.
-This is a plastic crate but it sports a rugged design due to its focus on airline travel.
-This crate has durable and strong doors and wire ventilation to give adequate air flow.
+With over 900 reviews on Amazon and sporting a four / 5 rating this Petmate plastic crate is the standard setting crate in the industry.
+This is a plastic crate, but it sports a rugged design due to its focus on airline travel.
+This crate has durable and sturdy doors and wire ventilation to give adequate air flow.

 This crate comes in a range of sizes to suit different breeds of animal.

 - 28 x 20.5 x 21.5

 First and foremost this crate is designed for airline travel however it still makes an excellent home crate for your dog.
 Of course you will need to double check with the airline you intend to fly with to make sure this crate still passes the requirements/conditions.

 Finally this crate comes with a nice doggy travel kit consisting of ID stickers, labels stating “live animal” water and food cups to keep your pet fed as well as an absorbent pad to take care of any spillages.

 Soft Sided Crates

 Readily available and transportable on the go, soft crates are lightweight, washable and often very stylish.
 They are suitable for use both outdoors and indoors.
 Soft-sided crates are often a firm favorite with dogs because of their comfortability.
 They are a firm favorite with owners because they are made of vinyl and mesh as opposed to metal and wood which reduces the risk of injury significantly – especially for an easily frightened or overly active dog.